Skip to content

 Requests for documents for rehabilitation and return to work purposes

 Requests for documents for return to work purposes are only granted if the injured worker is still employed by the policyholder.
-Relevant documents that may be released include current suitable plans, most recent functional capacity evaluations or sections of doctors' reports that relate to the worker's current capacity for work.
+Relevant documents that may be released include current suitable duties plans, most recent functional capacity evaluations or sections of doctors' reports that relate to the worker's current capacity for work.
 Personal information or information about previous and non-work related injuries is not releasable.
 Only information that relates to current capacity for work will be released.

 Requests for documents for review purposes.